 Are You Sleeping More on the Weekends to Cover up for Your Sleep Loss?

 Do you find it challenging to get a good night of sleep?
 Are you tossing and turning all night during the week, leading you to be groggy and sluggish at work?
-Are you sleeping in really late on the weekends to cover up for all the sleep you lost over the week?
+Are you sleeping in really late on the weekends to catch up for all the hours of sleep you lost over the week?
 If so, you’re sleep-deprived.
 Sleep deprivation can lead to a host of health issues, so getting to the bottom of it and fixing it should be at the top of your priorities list.
 I’m going to go over what could be causing you to get poor quality sleep at night and what you can do to fix it.

 Factors Affecting Sleep

 There are many factors that could cause you to sleep poorly.
 Many of them are easily recognized, like being on your smartphone until right before going to bed.
 Having lots of thoughts racing through your mind can keep you up at night as well.
 This is especially problematic during the week when you’re likely thinking about something work-related.
 There are also other, more hidden, reasons for you not getting the high-quality sleep you need.

 - The temperature of your room (either too hot or too cold).

 - Artificial blue light you use at night.